GRACeFUL-project/DSL-WP/2016-09/WP4_DSL_Y1.5.md

 ## Next actions (in the next few months)

-TODO: continue writing

-* Read the final Deliverable 2.3 "CRUD RATs Key Requirements"
+* Local recruitment and introduction of new "amanuens"
-* Identify the parts related to the "DSL for policy concept maps, logic and relations"
+* Continue work on the "DSL for policy concept maps, logic and relations"
 * In parallel:
-    * Create a prototype DSL and iteratively refine it
+    * Iteratively refine the prototype DSL
     * Write a draft of deliverable 4.2 and iteratively refine it
-    * Develop a few very simple examples (towards a Testing and verification framework for the DSL)
+    * Develop a test suite (starting from very simple examples)
+    * Work on the semantics of QPNs

 Also ongoing (and overlapping):

-* Finish the code + draft paper of the functional-feec project (a DSL for the Finite Element Exterior Calculus)
+* Develop the connection to the Centre of excellence in Global Systems Science
+    * Finalise the Avoidability paper ("Contributions to a computational theory of policy advice and avoidability.")
 * Course development of DSLsofMath (Domain Specific Languages of Mathematics)
-* Develop the connection to the Centre of excellence in Global Systems Science
+    * semantics, dissemination, ...

 ## Discussion (now)

+* Connection to the CFP layer (WP5)
+    * Good collaboration going with Klara
+    * Maximilian visited Barcelona 2016-07
+* Connection to the VIS layer (WP3) and tool architecture
+    * Still unclear to me
-* Ways of working together
+* Ways of working:
-    * (even) smaller cases to use as test cases for a prototype DSL
-    * set aside time for "code sprints" / "work sprints" (Oct/Nov/Dec, but plan now)
+    * "code sprint" / "work sprint" (Oct/Nov/Dec?, but plan now)
     * other ideas?
-* External resources
-    * the CoSMo Company is really working on CRUD (and is in the CoeGSS project)
-    * Syntody (the PIK spinoff mind-mapping company Cezar mentioned)
-    * other?